Understanding How to Read Nominal Voltage

 Different countries also have varying nominal values.
 In the United States, most homes use 120V, while other regions, such as Europe, commonly use 230V.

-Understanding it is fundamental to the safe and efficient operation of electrical systems.
+Understanding nominal voltage is fundamental to the safe and efficient operation of electrical systems.
 It acts as a guideline for selecting compatible equipment and helps ensure that systems operate within safe parameters.
 By correctly reading and interpreting nominal values, you can protect both the equipment and individuals working with electrical systems.

 EF PARTNER MEDIA